Data & File Formats

 Be aware that data should also be in a format that is unencrypted and uncompressed.
 These formats assure that the data will be readable in its original format and easily accessible in the long term.

 Below is a list of common data types and things to consider when choosing a format for the files.
+You can also check out the Library of Congress Recommended Formats Statement, which is updated annually, for more information.

 Text, ASCII, tab-delimited, and comma-separated values are best formats for long-term storage as it can be easily transferred between systems and software.
 These formats only store the data but not the formatting.